23-Point Peer Editing Checklist for Creating Exceptional Content

 • Missing apostrophes

-Read this post for 25 of the most common grammar mistakes (but more importantly, install Grammarly and never need to check for grammar issues again).
+Read this rundown of the most common grammar mistakes (but more importantly, lean on a grammar assistant so you rarely have to hunt for them by hand).

 Make sure the opening line grabs the reader’s attention